Mosho1/store/src/readme.md

 }
 ```

 `merge`, in this case, is what is typically known as a reducer.
-It describes how an update payload should be integrated into the current state.
-In this case, `merge` can be something like an immutable merge, or `Object.assign`.
-Another example could be `replace` which throws away the current state and replaces it with the payload.
-The key is keeping it concise and descriptive, ideally a single verb.
+It describes how an update payload should be integrated into the current state. `merge` can be something like an immutable merge, or `Object.assign`.
+Another example might be `replace` which replaces the current state in its entirety with the payload.
+These reducers should be kept concise and descriptive, ideally a single verb.

 ## Selectors

-Using `reselect` internally, these are getters wrapper in memoized functions that make sure calculations are made for every distinct set of arguments.
+These are used to extract derived information from the state, typically to be presented in a UI.

 ```
 class MyStore extends Store<any, any> {